Wake-on-LAN

 Launch the Remio host.
 Launch the Remio client on your iPhone, iPad, Mac, Android, or Windows device.
 Pair with the 4-digit PIN.
 During this exchange the client records the host's MAC address — that one record is everything the client needs to wake the machine later.

 Close the lid, lock the screen, or let the host fall asleep on its own schedule.
-The Remio host is designed to keep its pairing keys ready through sleep cycles — the moment a magic packet arrives, the OS wakes the machine, Remio Host comes back online, and the listening daemon accepts an incoming session.
+The Remio host keeps its pairing keys ready through sleep cycles — the moment a magic packet arrives, the OS wakes the machine, Remio Host comes back online, and the listening daemon accepts an incoming session.

 Open Remio on any paired client, tap the host's tile.
 Remio sends the magic packet, waits for the host to respond, and starts the stream.
 Total time from tap to first frame is 8 to 15 seconds on a Mac, 15 to 30 seconds on Windows.
 Subsequent reconnects while the host is already awake are sub-second.